surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 -   **Referred**  to refer predefined filter for the following filters.

 ## Hide Filters panel

 To hide the filter panel click on  **left shift operator**  on dashboard report screen.

-## [Show Filters Panel
+## Show Filters Panel

 To view the filter panel use  **Right shift operator**  on dashboard report screen.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU3NDk1ODA1LDIzMzMyMDU1MywtMTE4OD
+eyJoaXN0b3J5IjpbLTg1NDQyNTI1MywyMzMzMjA1NTMsLTExOD
-UzODQ0N119
+g1Mzg0NDddfQ==
 -->